li-emily/Final_Project/README.md

 ## Visualizations:

-The tableau visuals that range from population, COVID-19 cases, deaths and vaccinations can be seen in the link below:
+The Tableau visuals that range from population, COVID-19 cases, deaths and vaccinations can be seen in the link below:

 * https://github.com/li-emily/Final_Project/blob/main/Visuals/visualizations.md